cjdbarlow/Part-One/blood_gases.md

 * Must be kept at 37°C
     Hypothermia decreases solubility of CO<sub>2</sub> and therefore decreases pH
 * Electrodes must be kept clean from protein and not damaged
-* Slow response time due to time taken for diffusion of CO<sub>2</sub>
+* Slow response time relative to pH electrode due to time taken for CO<sub>2</sub> to diffuse and react
 This can be accelerated with carbonic anhydrase

 ##Footnotes
 [^1]: Technically pH is defined as the **activity** of H<sup>+</sup> in a solution.
 Clinically, activity is identical to concentration, so  these definitions are functionally the same.